I love visiting a national park, and Washington is home to some beauties. The best…

 Make sure you try the local Cuban fare throughout your visit to Miami.
-There are several excellent choices for dining, such as: Havana Harry’s, Versailles, Little Havana, Exquisito and Lario’s on the Beach.
+There are several excellent choices for dining, such as Havana Harry’s, Versailles, Little Havana, Exquisito, and Lario’s on the Beach.
 You can also try Cuban style fast food at Pollo Tropical.
-Best thing to do is ask the locals, there are usually excellent choices right around the corner if you ask the right person.
+The best thing to do is ask the locals, there are usually excellent choices right around the corner if you ask the right person.

 I like to think of this place as the Biltmore of Miami.
 Located on Biscayne Bay on Miami’s south side, the stunning 34-room Italian style mansion once belonged to James Deerling.
 Built in 1916 as the winter home of the wealthy industrialist, the property is a lot of fun to explore.
 There are acres of European-style gardens, fountains and statues to see and photograph.
-Visitors marvel at the architecture, craftsmanship and priceless artwork that fills the house.
+Visitors to the Vizcaya Museum and Gardens marvel at the architecture, craftsmanship and priceless artwork that fills the house.
 Stay into the evening so you can watch the sunset over Biscayne Bay.
 The view is unforgettable!

-Home to the historic lighthouse (1825) that is the oldest standing structure in Miami-Dade County, this is a great park for swimming and a nice lunchtime picnic.
+Home to the historic lighthouse (1825) that is the oldest standing structure in Miami-Dade County, the Bill Baggs Cape Florida State Park is a great park for swimming and a nice lunchtime picnic.
 Two restaurants, Lighthouse Cafe and Boater’s Grill offer authentic Cuban food or you can bring your own burgers for grilling.
 Plan on taking a guided tour of the lighthouse that is offered twice daily and includes seeing the lighthouse keeper’s cottage.
 Great way to spend a day with the kids at a historic site where they can swim and ride bikes.
 Take your camera and create your own family portrait with the gorgeous beach and lighthouse as a backdrop.

 The Lincoln Road Mall (outdoor) is one of the center pieces of South Beach.
 Its located between Alton Road and Washington Avenue and delivers the type of shopping experience that only Miami Beach can offer.
 Here you can explore galleries, have lunch at one of the sidewalk cafes, stop for happy hour, or just sit and people watch.
 Its a great destination for eating and shopping, but be forewarned, nothing here is cheap.
 Your credit card will be plenty warm by the end of day.
 The good news: people watching is free!